| | |

 Chocolate Chip Sheet Pan Waffles

 These chocolate chip sheet pan waffles are one of those recipes that just make sense when mornings are busy.
-You mix everything in one bowl, pour it onto a pan, bake, slice, and breakfast is ready for the week.
+You mix everything in one bowl, pour it into a pan, bake, slice, and breakfast is ready for the week.
 They’ve got all the comfort of a warm waffle, but without the hassle of standing at the waffle maker for 30 minutes.

 They’re soft, fluffy, and just sweet enough, with melty chocolate chips in every bite.
 I love them reheated with some peanut butter or fruit on top, but they’re also great cold straight from the fridge when you’re running out the door.

-This post may contain affiliate links, please read our privacy policy for details.
+This post may contain affiliate links.
+Please read our privacy policy for details.

 Recipe Tips

-Don’t overmix the batter or it can get dense—stir until just combined
+Don’t overmix the batter, or it can get dense—stir until just combined

 Line your pan with parchment or use a little oil so the waffles release easily